progmik/Playnite/doc/tutorials/themes/introduction.md

 **Using Blend editor is the recommended option.**

 > [!WARNING]
 > Theme installation and update always replaces the entire theme directory completely; meaning any files that are not part of the installation package will be lost during the installation process!
-If your theme includes some custom functionality requiring users replacing/adding files to the theme's directory, make sure they're aware those changes will be lost after an update!
+If your theme includes some custom functionality requiring users replacing/adding files to the theme's directory, make sure they're aware that those changes will be lost after an update!

 Integrating with plugins
 ---------------------